bbobbylon/lab5SoftwareA-D/README.md

 To run the app:

 1. Clone the repository
-2. Using PowerShell, cd to lab5SoftwareA-D\
+2. Using PowerShell or CMD, cd to lab5SoftwareA-D\
 3. Start the virtual environment (named .venv)
 4. cd to mysite
 5. Run python manage.py runserver